MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 1. Terraform shows you what will happen if you reverse the execution plan and requires you to confirm.
 Confirm by entering `yes` and pressing the **Enter** key.

-1. Once you confirm the execution of the play, the output is similar to the following example, verify that the resource group was deleted by using [az group show](/cli/azure/group?#az-group-show).
+1. Once you confirm the execution of the plan, the output is similar to the following example, verify that the resource group was deleted by using [az group show](/cli/azure/group?#az-group-show).

     ```azurecli
     az group show -n "QuickstartTerraformTest-rg"